 You could be doing everything right but may still not get that magical feeling when you hit play.
 Head over to this website to read about how you can calibrate your audio and video settings and also how you should customize your media room to get the best out of your equipment.

 This optimization also includes audio optimization.
 Make sure you place all your speaker components in their optimal positions.
 You’ll have to move them around quite a bit before you can find a position that’s ideal for your ears.
 Also, make sure you try out the SRS features in case you are using Windows Media Center for playback.
 In case you are clueless about how SRS works to improve sound, check out the small article here.
-To get heads-up on how to go about actually enabling it, read this guide.
+To get heads-up on how to go about actually enabling it, read .
 If you are a major MUO fan (like all of us here!), check out our article here.